serverpod/serverpod_docs/docs/06-concepts/06-database/09-pagination.md

     ```

 3. **Returning the cursor**:
-    When returning data to the client, also return the cursor for the next page.
+    When returning data to the client, also return the cursor, so it can be used to compute the starting point for the next page.

     ```dart
     return {
     'data': companies,
-    'nextCursor': companies.last.id,
+    'lastCursor': companies.last.id,
     };
     ```